Vitamin A Spotlight

 Tuesday, 17 November 2020

-Vitamin A, a fat-soluble vitamin is involved in regulating the growth and specialization of virtually all cells in the human body, playing important roles in embryonic development, organ formation during fetal development, ovarian health, normal immune functions, and eye development and vision
+Vitamin A, a fat-soluble vitamin is involved in regulating the growth and specialisation of virtually all cells in the human body, playing important roles in embryonic development, organ formation during foetal development, ovarian health, normal immune functions, and eye development and vision

 Vitamin A is a generic term that refers to compounds found as preformed vitamin A (retinol) in animal products that include dairy, liver, and fish oils (hence the use of cod liver oil) and as provitamin A carotenoids in fruit and vegetables that include: Apricots, carrots, mangoes, pumpkin, squash (yellow and winter), sweet potato and green vegetables, such spinach and broccoli.